amruthsrepo/CovidVsAirBnb/README.md

 We are combining the Airbnb and Covid datasets into one dataset and visualizing the sales based on the number of cases.
 When combining the data frames we are dropping null valued data.
 We have used Evaluation metrics to find the accuracy of the matrix.
 An evaluation metric quantifies the performance of a predictive model.
 This typically involves training a model on a dataset, using the model to make predictions on a holdout dataset not used during training, then comparing the predictions to the expected values in the holdout dataset
-With Scikit-Learn it is extremely straightforward to implement linear regression models, as all you really need to do is import the Linear Regression class, instantiate it, and call the fit() method along with our training data.
+With Scikit-Learn it is extremely straightforward to implement linear regression models, as all you need to do is import the Linear Regression class, instantiate it, and call the fit() method along with our training data.
 So we can use a machine learning library to train on your data.

 We have applied our model to 7 different states or cities, out of which the best result is in Broward.
 And the rest of the city's results are not up to the mark.